TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 		./sbin/snappy-start-all.sh

 <a id="without_passwordless"></a>
-### Machines without passwordless SSH
+### Machines Without Passwordless SSH

-In case the machines in your cluster do not share a common path as well as cannot be accessed by [passwordless SSH](../reference/misc/passwordless_ssh.md), then you can follow the below steps to deploy SnappyData.
+In case the machines in your cluster do not share a common path as well as cannot be accessed by [passwordless SSH](../reference/misc/passwordless_ssh.md), then you can use the following instructions to deploy SnappyData:

-**To set up the cluster:**
+**To set up the cluster for machines without passwordless SSH:**

-1. Copy and extract the downloaded binaries onto each machine.
+1. Copy and extract the downloaded binaries into each machine.
 The binaries can be placed in different directory structures.

 3. [Configure](../configuring_cluster/configuring_cluster.md) each member separately.

 5. Start the members in the cluster one at a time.
-Start the locator first, then the servers and finally the leads.
-Use the following script to start the members:
+Start the locator first, then the servers, and finally the leads.
+Use the following scripts to start the members:

 	*	`$SNAPPY_HOME/sbin/snappy-locator.sh`